AzMoza/aqueduct-helper/README.md

 - `aqu-transaction`: Creates the basic transaction.

 ##### Auth
-- `aqu-auth-token`: Creates a protected route.
+- `aqu-auth-token`: Creates a auth token route that grants and refreshes tokens.
 - `aqu-auth-bearer`: Creates a protected route with an OAuth 2.0 bearer token.
 - `aqu-auth-basic`: Creates a protected route with basic HTTP Authentication.